-The federal government is attempting to settle a lawsuit brought against the U.S. Department of Education over predatory student lending.
+The federal government is attempting to settle a lawsuit against the U.S. Department of Education over predatory student lending.
 If “preliminary approval” is granted by a deadline issued for the end of July, it may result in the government paying $6 billion to compensate the students who were unfairly shut out of a government program designed to hold for-profit schools and other higher learning institutions accountable.

-In 2021, Forbes Magazine reported on a class action lawsuit brought against the United States Department of Education regarding changes to the Borrower Defense To Repayment Program made under Trump appointee Betsy DeVos.
+In 2021, Forbes Magazine reported on a class action lawsuit against the United States Department of Education regarding changes to the Borrower Defense To Repayment Program made under Trump appointee Betsy DeVos.

 That program was created to offer student loan forgiveness to those who attended colleges and for-profit schools but reported being misled, defrauded, or otherwise harmed by the institution.
 The Forbes article states that under DeVos, the program was instead redesigned to create limits to that forgiveness that may have gutted the program.

-Mass Denials Of Student Loan Forgiveness?
+Mass Denials of Student Loan Forgiveness?

-What This Means For Veterans
+What This Means for Veterans